 All contestants must submit unedited videos for their applications.

-The application deadline is August 1st, 2022 at 9PM (PST) for Online Competition.
-This deadline includes completion of a video submission and payment of the application and registration fees.
+The application deadline for the first round is July 1st, 2023 at 9PM (PST) for Online Competition.
+This deadline includes the completion of a video submission and payment of the application and registration fees.

 The application and registration fees will be non-refundable.

 Decisions by the jury are final and unappealable.